-DSS expenses for the 2018 Proposed Budget are \$483.1 million, a 1.8% increase compared to the 2017 Projections.
-Expenses in Salaries, Wages & Fees is \$49.8 million, a 4.7% increase from the 2017 Projection primarily due to vacancies during 2017.
+DSS expenses for the 2018 NIFA Conformed Budget are \$480.6 million, a 1.3% increase compared to the 2017 Projections.
+Expenses in Salaries, Wages & Fees is \$47.8 million, a 0.5% increase from the 2017 Projection primarily due to vacancies during 2017 and the allocation of the VSIP savings to each department and the Legislative technical adjustments for 2018.
 The department has recently completed the internalization of the Preventive program that was previously performed by a contract agency (FCA).
-The department needed to hire 20 new staff for the program to ensure this division meets all state dictated mandates.
-Vacancies in the Department are offset in the Office of Management and Budget as an expected negative attrition value.
+The department needed to hire 20 new staff for the program to ensure this division meets all State dictated mandates.
 The Administration in consultation with NIFA approval has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union.
 As part of the VSIP, the Administration has agreed to a fifty percent backfill.
-Employees who elect to separate from service must do so on or before September 15, 2017.
-The 2018 salary appropriation includes the impact of current labor agreements but the impact of the projected salary savings from the VSIP, if any, is included as an aggregate in the Office of Management and Budget and not within individual departments.
-During the budget adoption process the Administration will recommend technical adjustments to reflect the savings in the individual departments.
+Employees who elected to separate from service had to do so on or before September 15, 2017.